johnsonjh/j-hpn-ssh/README.md

 --with-privsep-path=/var/empty/sshd --without-zlib-version-check --with-ssl-engine \
 --with-ipaddr-display --with-pie=yes --with-systemd --with-security-key-builtin=yes \
 --with-pam --with-audit=linux --with-sandbox=seccomp_filter --with-libedit --with-4in6 \
---with-ldns CFLAGS="-I/opt/hpnssl/include" --with-ldflags="-L/opt/hpnssl/lib"
+--with-ldns CFLAGS="-I/opt/hpnssl/include" --with-ldflags="-L/opt/hpnssl/lib" && \
+make && sudo make install
 ```

-- `/opt/hpnssl` contains the latest stable 1.1.1 LTS OpenSSL release.
+- `/opt/hpnssl` contains the *latest stable* 1.1.1 LTS *OpenSSL* release.

-  - It is built simply using `./config --prefix=/opt/hpnssl`.
+  - Build with defaults: `./config --prefix=/opt/hpnssl && make && sudo make install`.

-    - This is due to some bugs/errors the J-HPN-SSH maintained is working to
+    - This is due to some bugs/errors the **J-HPN-SSH** maintainer is working to
-      track down on Fedora systems.
-On these systems, Kerberos and TCP-Wrappers
+      track down on Red Hat/Fedora systems.
+Also, on these systems, *Kerberos 5* and *TCP-Wrappers*
-      should not be enabled, as they are linked to the system OpenSSL library.
+      should not be enabled, as they are almost always linked to the system *OpenSSL* library.
-      Linking to multiple versions of OpenSSL in such a way is not supported.
+      Linking to multiple versions of *OpenSSL* this way is **not** a supported configuration.

-      Also, TCP-Wrappers support has been deprecated as of RHEL 8 and Fedora 23.
+	- *TCP-Wrappers* support has been deprecated as of *RHEL 8* and *Fedora 23*; the
+	  `tcp_wrappers-devel` package that provides the necessary headers is no longer
+	  made available; the standard Red Hat *SSH* does not include any support for
+	  *TCP-Wrappers*.
+If you want to enable *TCP-Wrappers* on these systems, you will
+	  need to compile and install *TCP-Wrappers* from source code, preferably, the
+	  most recently released Red Hat SRPM's, which were distributed with *RHEL 7*.

-    - If you see any runtime errors such as:
+    - If you see any runtime errors such as
       `debug1: EVP_KDF_derive(ctx, key, key_len) != 1 [preauth]` or
       `ssh_dispatch_run_fatal: ... error in libcrypto [preauth]`, then you are
       likely affected by this bug, and should build a separate OpenSSL library
-      for J-HPN-SSH to use, as described above.
+      for **J-HPN-SSH** to use, as described above.

-- It is **highly recommend** to use the ldns libraries, as they provide well
+- It is **highly recommend** to use the *ldns* libraries, as they provide well
-  tested first-class DNSSEC support.
+  tested, first-class *DNSSEC* support.
 Upstream and third-party patches for
-  supporting DNSSEC without ldns have been merged, however, this configuration
+  supporting *DNSSEC* without *ldns* have been merged, however, this configuration
   is currently not well tested; feedback here would be appreciated.

 - **_Currently, SELinux support is known to be broken, but should be fixed